Staff applications for the 2018 session are now open.

 The staff of Oklahoma Boys State come from all walks of life and all have volunteered a week of their vacation to help make this experience memorable.
 Some of the men are former delegates, others are dedicated Legionnaires, some are professional educators and some are college students; whatever their background they share a love of country and a commitment to the preservation of this Republic.

-Senator Brooks is a member of Purcell’s Post 42, and served previously as the Boys State Chief of Staff from 2003-2006.
-Corey was also a delegate to Boys State in 1997, and joined the staff the following year.
+Senator Brooks is a member of Lexington’s Post 301, and served previously as the Boys State Chief of Staff from 2003-2006.
+Corey was also a delegate to Boys State in 1996, and joined the staff the following year.
 During his tenure, he served in many roles, most notably as the Deputy Director for Education, where he was instrumental in opening the way for delegates to earn college credit during their week in the program.
-Sen. Brooks is a member of the US Navy Reserve where he is currently assigned to NCIS Headquarters in Quantico, VA as an intelligence officer.
+Sen. Brooks is a member of the US Navy Reserve where he is currently serving on active duty as the Director of Operations for the U.S. Naval Observatory in Washington, D.C..
 He has served at sea, ashore, and also on battlefields abroad, most recently as the Officer-in-Charge of an Operational Intel Unit in the Eastern border region of Afghanistan.
 He has served in his civilian career as a Presidential appointee in the White House, on the staff of the Secretary of Defense and the Secretary of Navy, and has also worked for Northrup Grumman.
-In November 2012, he was elected from South-Central Oklahoma to the Oklahoma Senate where he currently serves on several committees, to include Veterans and Military Affairs.
+In November 2012, he was elected from South-Central Oklahoma to the Oklahoma Senate, where he served on several committees, to include Veterans and Military Affairs, and Chairman of the Public Safety and Homeland Security Committee.